 Siblings Wilhelm, Hugo and Emma

 "Our three youngest children died of an undiagnosed disease.
 Wilhelm died at the age of 16.
 Little Emma died the year after Wilhelm and she was only six years old.
 Two years after Emma died, our Hugo died.
-He was 10 years old.
+He became 10 years old.

-When many hear about our "tragedy", they do not think about all the great moments we got together and everything that Wilhelm, Hugo and Emma have taught us.
-Having children is the most wonderful thing that can happen and losing the children is the most terrible thing that can happen to me.
+When many people hear our 'tragedy', they do not think of all the great moments we had together and all that Wilhelm, Hugo and Emma have taught us.
+Having children is the most wonderful thing that can happen and losing children is the most terrible thing that can happen to me.

 The years in between have been wonderful, fantastic and we had a lot of fun together.
 Our children were perhaps special with everything they taught us, such as taking the day here and now, being able to rejoice in the little things and find the light even though it looks dark.

 So in retrospect, I am still deeply grateful that we did not know that the disease was fatal because then we would never have dared to have more children and then we would never have been parents to our wonderful children and have such a great time together, even if the years far too few.
 Painful years afterwards, but we had such a wonderful time together and the children never suffered from their illness except for the last weeks of their lives. "